-No. 129 MacDougal Street is a 19-1/2-foot-wide and 2-1/2-story Federal style rowhouse clad on the front facade in Flemish bond brickwork (now painted).
-The basement level has two windows (with metal casements).
-The concrete-paved areaway has steps, an historic wrought-iron gate beneath the stoop, and non-historic basement entrance door, and is bordered by a 20th-century wrought-iron fence and gate.
-A low brownstone stoop with original wrought-iron railings with box-cage newels with pineapple finials leads to the entrance, having original Ionic columns framing sidelights (now covered) and supporting an entablature and rectangular transom, and a paneled wood door.
-The first-story windows were joined and lowered as a single-pane commercial storefront with a molded frame and transom (c.
-1950s).
-A sign has been placed to the left of the entrance, and hanging lanterns have been placed over the doorway and storefront.
-An awning spans the width of the facade above the first story.
-The entrance and first- and second-story windows have molded cast-iron lintels with end blocks.
-Sash was originally six-over-six double-hung wood; second-story windows currently have one-over-one double-hung wood sash.
-Downspouts are placed at both edges of the building.
-The house has its original molded wooden cornice.
-The peaked roof originally had pedimented double dormers; a roof "studio dormer" with casement windows was created by linking the dormers (c.
-1933-38); the dormer is sided with wood shingles (the windows have since been altered).
-A chimney (now parged) rises above the party wall with No. 127.
+No. 127 MacDougal Street is a 19-1/2-foot-wide and 2-1/2-story Federal style rowhouse clad on the front facade in Flemish bond brickwork (now painted).
+The basement level has two windows (with nonhistoric single panes); a non-historic sign box has been placed between the windows.
+The concrete-paved areaway has steps and a rolldown gate beneath the stoop, and is bordered by a 20th-century wrought-iron fence and gate.
+A low brick and stone stoop with 20thcentury wrought-iron railings and gates leads to the entrance, originally having Ionic columns framing sidelights and supporting an entablature and rectangular transom (the entrance was altered c. late 1940s-51 by the removal of the columns and entablature and the installation of a new arrangement of side panels and transom, with a non-historic door).
+Signs have been placed on the first story.
+The entrance and first- and second-story windows have molded castiron lintels with end blocks.
+The first-story windows were lowered for use as single-pane (with transoms) commercial storefronts (c.
+1951-63).
+Sash was originally six-over-six double-hung wood; secondstory windows currently have one-over-one doublehung wood sash.
+Two through-the-wall air conditioners have been placed below second-story windows (c.
+1966-78).
+A downspout is placed at the northern edge of the building.
+The house originally had a molded wooden cornice; this was removed (c. late 1940s-51).
+One through-the-wall air conditioner was placed in the cornice area (c.
+1966-78).
+The peaked roof originally had pedimented double dormers; by 1920, a roof "studio dormer" with casement windows was created by linking the dormers (the dormer is sided with wood shingles and the windows have since been altered).
+A brick chimney rises above the party wall with No. 125.